Cyphershadow24ar/Leet-Code/README.md

 35. (944) Delete Columns to Make Sorted
 36. (955) Delete Columns to Make Sorted II
 37. (960) Delete Columns to Make Sorted III
-38. (966) Vowel Spellchecker
-39. (1015) Smallest Integer Divisible by K
-40. (1018) Binary Prefix Divisible By 5
-41. (1233) Remove Sub-Folders from the Filesystem
-42. (1262) Greatest Sum Divisible by Three
-43. (1277) Count Square Submatrices with All Ones
-44. (1290) Convert Binary Number in a Linked List to Integer
-45. (1304) Find N Unique Integers Sum up to Zero
-46. (1317) Convert Integer to the Sum of Two No-Zero Integers
-47. (1323) Maximum 69 Number
-48. (1351) Count Negative Numbers in a Sorted Matrix
-49. (1353) Maximum Number of Events That Can Be Attended
-50. (1394) Find Lucky Integer in an Array
-51. (1488) Avoid Flood in the City
-52. (1493) Longest Subarray of 1's After Deleting One Element
-53. (1504) Count Submatrices With All Ones
-54. (1518) Water Bottles
-55. (1523) Count Odd Numbers in an Interval Range
-56. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-57. (1572) Matrix Diagonal Sum
-58. (1578) Minimum Time to Make Rope Colorful
-59. (1590) Make Sum Divisible by P
-60. (1611) Minimum ONe bit Operations to Make intergers Zero
-61. (1625) Lexicographically Smallest String After Applying Operations
-62. (1695) Maximum Erasure Value
-63. (1717) Maximum Score From Removing Substrings
-64. (1733) Minimum Number of People to Teach
-65. (1751) Maximum Number of Events That Can Be Attended II
-66. (1792) Maximum Average Pass Ratio
-67. (1865) Finding Pairs With a Certain Sum
-68. (1900) The Earliest and Latest Rounds Where Players Compete
-69. (1925) Count Square Sum Triples
-70. (1935) Maximum Number of Words You Can Type
-71. (1948) Delete Duplicate Folders in System
-72. (1957) Delete Characters to Make Fancy String
-73. (1970) Last Day Where you can still Cross
-74. (2011) Final Value of Variable After Performing Operations
+38. (961) N-Repeated Element in Size 2N Array
+39. (966) Vowel Spellchecker
+40. (1015) Smallest Integer Divisible by K
+41. (1018) Binary Prefix Divisible By 5
+42. (1233) Remove Sub-Folders from the Filesystem
+43. (1262) Greatest Sum Divisible by Three
+44. (1277) Count Square Submatrices with All Ones
+45. (1290) Convert Binary Number in a Linked List to Integer
+46. (1304) Find N Unique Integers Sum up to Zero
+47. (1317) Convert Integer to the Sum of Two No-Zero Integers
+48. (1323) Maximum 69 Number
+49. (1351) Count Negative Numbers in a Sorted Matrix
+50. (1353) Maximum Number of Events That Can Be Attended
+51. (1394) Find Lucky Integer in an Array
+52. (1488) Avoid Flood in the City
+53. (1493) Longest Subarray of 1's After Deleting One Element
+54. (1504) Count Submatrices With All Ones
+55. (1518) Water Bottles
+56. (1523) Count Odd Numbers in an Interval Range
+57. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+58. (1572) Matrix Diagonal Sum
+59. (1578) Minimum Time to Make Rope Colorful
+60. (1590) Make Sum Divisible by P
+61. (1611) Minimum ONe bit Operations to Make intergers Zero
+62. (1625) Lexicographically Smallest String After Applying Operations
+63. (1695) Maximum Erasure Value
+64. (1717) Maximum Score From Removing Substrings
+65. (1733) Minimum Number of People to Teach
+66. (1751) Maximum Number of Events That Can Be Attended II
+67. (1792) Maximum Average Pass Ratio
+68. (1865) Finding Pairs With a Certain Sum
+69. (1900) The Earliest and Latest Rounds Where Players Compete
+70. (1925) Count Square Sum Triples
+71. (1935) Maximum Number of Words You Can Type
+72. (1948) Delete Duplicate Folders in System
+73. (1957) Delete Characters to Make Fancy String
+74. (1970) Last Day Where you can still Cross
+75. (2011) Final Value of Variable After Performing Operations
 74. (2043) Simple Bank System
 75. (2048) Next Greater Numerically Balanced Number
 76. (2054) Two Best Non-Overlapping Events